Koojav/motowebui/README.md

 Test Suite groups Test Runs, which in turn group Tests.
 Test Runs can have responsible Testers assigned to them.
 Tests can have Logs.
 Test Runs and Tests have Results.

 **Example**:
 Test Suite "Regression 16.20" groups various Test Runs "Public API", "REST API", "Web UI", which in turn consist of multiple Tests.

-# Dependencies
-* Rails
-* Bootstrap3
-* Chart.js
-* DataTables
-* MySQL (docker container)
+TODO TODO TODO TODO **Results + Categories explanation**

 # REST API
 All data that is required to describe appropriate test sets can be created, modified and deleted via REST API.
-Below there is a reference list of all endpoints available in the API.
+Below is a reference list of all endpoints available in the API.
 Input and output format for all calls is JSON.
 {base_url} is the domain, on which MotoWebUI is deployed, followed by a port (3000 by default).